vanheaven-ui/js-restaurant-page/README.md

 ## About <a name = "about"></a>
-This project was a task by Microverse Inc. to build a Javascript restaurant page with a toggleable navigation tabs.
+This project was a task by Microverse Inc. to build a Javascript restaurant page with toggleable navigation tabs.
 All the page contents were created using javascript DOM manipulation methods and ES6 features.

 ## App Deployment
 The built app is hosted on netlify <br />